codesydney/ai/module-2/README.md

 Later on, we will also be covering more advanced topics such as Vector Databases and Retrieval-Augmented Generation (RAG) options.

 ## Assignment
-- Install **LM Studio** and **LM Studio CLI** on your local machine
+- Install **LM Studio** and **LM Studio CLI** on your local machine.
+For those that are using a cloud-based LLM, you can skip this step.
 - Copy the [first exercise](1-local-llm-openai-compatibility.ipynb) to `my-notebooks` folder.
 Work on the exercise, but instead of a Llama 3 LLM, use another one from LM Studio.
+If you are using a cloud-based LLM, you can see if there is another LLM model that you can connect to.
 - Copy the [second exercise](2-local-llm-chatbot.ipynb) to `my-notebooks` folder.
 Work on the exercise with different values in the LM Studio API.
+- If you have more time, perhaps you can try to build another version of the second exercise, but instead of LlamaIndex, maybe use LangChain?
-- Reflect on the results and report back to the group in the Discord channel.
+- Reflect on your learnings and report back to the group in the Discord channel.